venkat1017/beginnerapp/README.md

 # beginnerapp

-The Source code contains a very basic app devloped
+The Repo contains a very basic app developed as a part of android course

 * This will teach
 * How to work with Sqllite